-A colonoscopy is done using a thin tube which has a camera attached to the end.
+A colonoscopy is a procedure done to diagnose and treat conditions of the colon and rectum.
+A colonoscopy is done using a thin tube that has a camera attached to the end.
 This camera allows Dr Maraj to visualise the lower intestinal tract.
-A colonoscopy is a procedure done to diagnose and treat conditions of the colon and rectum.
 It may be recommended by your doctor to explore the cause of unexplained changes in bowel habits, pain in the abdomen, unexplained constipation, diarrhoea or weight loss, or to screen for colon and rectal cancer.
-Diverticular disease, haemorrhoids, chronic polyps, colon or rectal cancer, vascular causes for bleeding, inflammatory bowel disease, infections and ulceration are a common diagnosis that may be found during a colonoscopy.
+Diverticular disease, haemorrhoids, chronic polyps, colon or rectal cancer, vascular causes for bleeding, inflammatory bowel disease, infections and ulceration are common diagnoses that may be found during a colonoscopy.

 How to prepare for the procedure

 Before a colonoscopy, Dr Maraj will advise you on how to prepare for the procedure.
 You will need to restrict eating and drinking 24 hours before the procedure and flush your colon with a laxative.
 A colonoscopy is usually done on an outpatient basis, under conscious sedation.
 While you will be awake for the procedure, you will be sedated, and the procedure should only be mildly uncomfortable.
 You may be required to stay in hospital post-procedure, based on the findings or if any complications occurred.